alaneicker/javascript-form-validator/README.md

 Once your form has validated and returns a response, initialize the `ErrorMessageRouter` class and call the `setErrors()` method.

-The `ErrorMessageRouter` constructor takes 2 required arguments:
-1. A reference to the form element
-2. The validation response data object

 ```javascript
 const addUserForm = document.querySelector('#add-user');
 const validationResponse = addUserFormValidator.validate(formData);